LeftarCode/vkleftarcore/README.md

 # vkLeftarCore
 vkLeftarCore is my 3rd engine education purpose.
-It's going to by ECS based architecture.
+It's going to be ECS based architecture.
 I'm writing this one among other things to get a job as *Engine Programmer* in Poland.
 ![CI](https://github.com/LeftarCode/vkleftarcore/workflows/CI/badge.svg)
 ## Platform
 - Windows x64 (msvc14)